jbock-java/jbock/README.md

 [picocli.](https://github.com/remkop/picocli)
 It doesn't use reflection, but generates java source code at compile time instead.

-The jbock way to declare your command line interface is via a custom model class, the so called "command" class.
+In jbock a command line interface is expressed through a custom model class, the so called *command* class.
-In this class, each option and param corresponds to one annotated `abstract` method.
+Here, each option and param corresponds to one annotated `abstract` method.

 ````java
 @Command